HOW TO TRACK PROGRESS DURING A BULKING PHASE

 Tracking Weight Gain Accurately

-To track your bulking progress properly, you’ll want to:
+To track progress while bulking properly, you’ll want to:

 - Weigh yourself on a digital scale first thing in the morning before eating and after using the washroom.
 This will keep your readings as consistent as possible from day to day.